Ayushsav/social-media/README.md

 - News feed displaying posts from friends
 - Post creation and deletion
 - Like  on posts
+- Follow to a user & see its post on home feed
+- unfollow to a user
 - User search functionality
 - Responsive and user-friendly design